Poetics in Practice: narratives of primary care consultations

 Can you apply narrative methodology to real life GP consultations and patient histories?
 This project will use storytelling to create a toolkit that will improve communication when giving and receiving medical histories.

-This research will use the One in a Million Archive.
+This research used the One in a Million Archive.
 This Archive consists of 300 video recordings of GP consultations collected from 12 GP surgeries in Bristol over 8 months.

 This project emerged from the Brigstow 2018 Idea Exchange “One in a Million: Qualitative Data Archive – ideas exchange to share good practice and widen usership”

-Together the team will create a new understanding of the narrative dynamics of giving and taking patient histories.
-They will use this to inform creative strategies which they hope will generate significant change in GP consultations.
-They will translate their research into a story book and storytelling toolkit.
-This toolkit will transform both the patient and the GP’s abilities in giving/receiving patient histories.
+Together the team created a new understanding of the narrative dynamics of giving and taking patient histories.
+They used this to inform creative strategies which they hope will generate significant change in GP consultations.
+They translated their research into a story book and storytelling toolkit.
+This toolkit seeks to transform both the patient and the GP’s abilities in giving/receiving patient histories.

 Poetics in Practice have created a Storybook about their project so far containing examples of conversation analysis, photos and more: